SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 )
 ```

 Carbon capture/storage technology can contribute to climate mitigation (i.e. reduction of GHG) but in order to be consistent with our target interpretation method, any papers concerning it must relate the work to climate mitigation or reductions of GHG to be included.
 The same would apply to reforestation or other mitigation measures.
-Thus these are not included as individual search terms but are included in phrase 1 and phrase 2.
+Thus these are not included as individual search terms but are included in the given phrases.

 ## Target 13.b